-In July 2013, the current and founding members of ERIF came together with the shared aim of analysing and combating contemporary negative representations of people of colour and in particular black people.
+In July 2013, the current and founding members of ERIF came together with the shared aim of analysing and combating contemporary negative representations of people of colour.
 Namely we are interested in how European understandings of home, belonging, space, citizenship and identity are racialised.
 We aim to conduct critical research of the various media expressions, provide education for a broader audience and interact with like-minded action-oriented and intellectual individuals across Europe.
 We also aim to raise awareness of the counter movements and narratives taking place throughout the continent, which seek to navigate, survive and dismantle white patriarchal hegemony.
 We are positioned specifically in a bid to depart from US-centric understandings of race and racism, which do not always necessarily relate to the European experience.

 Subsequently, the foundation aims to organize various annual projects as well as contribute to existing projects.
 Members of this foundation are affiliated with international universities, cultural organisations, art collectives and includes cultural critics.
 We are located across the continent: in the UK, the Netherlands and Switzerland, although our wider collaborative network spans much further.
 As members of this single foundation, we are creating a wider, interdisciplinary network of campaigners and thinkers, while combining our talents, experience and ideas to bring about safe, accessible and meaningful platforms.